Jeffrey Lupo

 Overall, the broad negative match is the most restrictive type of negative keyword, and it will prevent ads from showing for any search query containing all of the negative terms that are entered.

-Phrase Negative Match
+Phrase Match Negative Keywords

 Phrase negative match allows advertisers to exclude certain keywords or phrases from triggering their ads.